Loner (Caroline Rose album): Release

 The album was released on February 23, 2018, by New West Records.

 Singles

 Prior to the record’s release, Rose released "Money" with an accompanying music video, which she premiered on Noisey.

-Rose released a music video for "Jeannie Becomes a Mom" on October 17, 2020.
+Rose released a music video for "Jeannie Becomes a Mom" on October 17, 2018.
 The video, which was directed by Amanda Speva, features Abby Pierce as the titular character, depicting Jeannie moving into a new home, performing a dance routine with the movers, and preparing a rainbow Jell-O cake.
 The song was ranked the fifteenth-best single of the year by National Public Radio.

 Critical reception

 Upon its release, Loner drew universal acclaim from music critics, earning a score of 83 out of 100 on review aggregate site Metacritic.

+Accolades

+Loner featured on several publications' lists of the best albums of 2018, ranking on such lists by ABC News (ninth), musicOMH (twelfth), American Songwriter (18th), Rough Trade (25th), Under the Radar (27th), Loud and Quiet (30th), Paste (43rd), and Bandcamp Daily (85th).

 Track listing

 All songs written by Caroline Rose.